These instructions are only intended for use with DreamCompute instances and are not recommended for use with Dedicated servers.

 And of course, reload Apache to effect the changes:

-[root@server]# service apache2 restart
+[root@instance]# service apache2 restart

-WAF environments can be complex and time-consuming to tune and adjust based on your server’s needs which is largely why the CRS was created.
+WAF environments can be complex and time-consuming to tune and adjust based on your instance's needs which is largely why the CRS was created.
 If you need to write or change custom rules, it’s recommended to read though the ModSecurity reference manual.

 Additionally, the modsecurity-users mailing list and #modsecurity room on Freenode IRC are excellent resources for experienced ModSecurity users and developers.